wp-plugins/step-by-step/step-by-step/readme.txt

 == Frequently Asked Questions ==

-Q. How do I get the steps on a page or post?<br/>
+Q. How do I get the steps on a page or post?
 A. Once the steps are created and saved from the 'Guides' interface, a shortcode is automatically generated.
 This shortcode can be placed in a post or a page.

-Q. Can I place photos in each step?<br/>
+Q. Can I place photos in each step?
 A. Yes.

-Q. Does this work inside of the standard WYSIWYG interface?<br/>
+Q. Does this work inside of the standard WYSIWYG interface?
 A. Yes and No. The step-by-step admin interface called 'Guides' is separate from the standard WYSIWYG interface.
 Once guides containing steps have been created, the shortcode can be place anywhere you wish.

-Q. I did an update and now guide preview doesn’t work, what can I do?<br/>
+Q. I did an update and now guide preview doesn’t work, what can I do?
 A. At this time guide previews may 404 for guides created using earlier versions.
 Guides created after a plugin update should preview fine.

-Q. When I click view it shows a 404 error page.<br/>
+Q. When I click view it shows a 404 error page.
-A. This appears to be a WordPress error and we have found two workarounds.<br/>
+A. This appears to be a WordPress error and we have found two workarounds.
   *Visit the "Permalink" page and then try to view your guide again.
   *Change your guide to "draft" instead of "published" and use the "preview" feature instead.